 Infocomm Media Development Authority (IMDA) and Australian Communications and Media Authority (ACMA) signed a Memorandum of Understanding (MOU) for enhanced cooperation to combat online scams and spam communications.

-SINGAPORE, 21 JULY 2022 - The Infocomm Media Development Authority (IMDA) and Australian Communications and Media Authority (ACMA) have signed an MOU to enhance cooperation between both counties to combat online scams and spam communications.
+The Infocomm Media Development Authority (IMDA) and Australian Communications and Media Authority (ACMA) have signed an MOU to enhance cooperation between both counties to combat online scams and spam communications.

 The MOU was signed on 18 July 2022 by the Chief Executive of IMDA, Mr Lew Chuen Hong and the Chair of ACMA, Ms Nerida O’ Loughlin at a physical signing ceremony in Singapore.